The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self).You can also invest through third

-Mutual Fund Agent needs to provide you a consolidated report periodically.
-Your Mutual Fund Agent should be able to give you different types of reports like absolute return report, annualized return report, profit/loss report, dividend report, transaction report, Investment Summary report.
+Mutual Fund Agent needs to provide you with a consolidated report periodically.
+Your Mutual Fund Agent should be able to give you different types of reports like absolute return reports, annualized return reports, profit/loss reports, dividend reports, transaction reports, and Investment Summary reports.

 You may need a detailed report at times, and you may need a summarised report at times.
 You may want to check the total dividend received for a particular period by requesting a dividend report.

-Your auditor may request a report for the total investments made during the year.
+Your auditor may request a report on the total investments made during the year.
 Before engaging a mutual fund, ask for these kinds of sample reports from him.

 ii) Capital Gains and Advance Tax:

 The mutual fund agent/broker needs to send you a capital gain report comprising both short-term and long-term capital gains.
 You may need this during the advance tax payment time and at the time of filing the income tax returns.